ca-mi-lo/docXchain/README.md

 ## How to use it

-The program takes a unique parameter, a root-path, to search for pdf's in it.
-In the first level below the root folder, there are more folders expected.Theses other folders, "species-folders", are very important, since their name will impact the data structure.
+The program takes a unique parameter, a root path, to search for PDFs within it.
+At the first level below the root folder, there are expected to be more folders.
+These other folders, "species folders," are crucial as their names will influence the data structure.

 The species folders contain "_bibliografía" subfolders.
 The actual PDF files should be stored in these subfolders before execution.
-See "Expected folder Structure" for a diagram.
+Please refer to the "Expected Folder Structure" diagram for a visual representation.

 ###  Expected folder Structure